SDR Metrics That Will Make Your Team Successful

 Target industry

-If you’re pursuing the right leads and your SDRs are qualifying them properly, missed meeting rates can possibly be affected by the nature of your persona’s industry.
-For example, industrial personas who primarily work out in the field are going to be harder to reach when the time for a sales call rolls around.
-We’ve been able to improve these answer rates by:
+If you’re pursuing the right leads and your SDRs are qualifying them properly, missed meeting rates can potentially be affected by the nature of your persona’s industry.
+As an example, industrial personas who primarily work out in the field are going to be harder to get in contact with when the time for a sales call rolls around.

 • Sending calendar invites immediately after the lead agrees to a meeting